 Try to access the network again.
 If the problem is still there then go for the next fix.

-Windows prevents the access of other network from your computer or vice-versa, if your network profile is set as ‘Public.’
-Setting it to the ‘Private‘ will help as Windows will allow the access of the network.
-Before going for these step make sure you are not using any “Public” internet connection such as Hotel or Airport WiFi, which can make your files vulnerable.
+Windows prevents the access of another network from your computer or vice-versa if your network profile is set as ‘Public.’
+Setting it to the ‘Private‘ will help as Windows will allow access to the network.
+Before going for these steps make sure you are not using any “Public” internet connection such as Hotel or Airport WiFi, which can make your files vulnerable.

 Follow these steps to change your network profile to ‘Private‘

-2. In the Windows Settings, click on “Network & Internet” option.
+2. In the Windows Settings, click on the “Network & Internet” option.